jameskress/Visualization_Vignettes/Miniapps/gray-scott/README.md

 A reaction-diffusion system is a system in which a dynamical system is attached to a diffusion equation, and it creates various patterns.
 This is an equation that simulates the chemical reaction between the chemicals $U$ and $V$. $U$ is called the activator and $V$ is called the repressor.

 ## How to build
-Make sure MPI, VTK, and Catalyst are installed.
+Make sure `MPI`, and `VTK` are installed.
+These are non-optional dependencies.
+You can also enable `Catalyst` and or `Ascent` for more visualization options.

 ### Catalyst ###
 The easiest way to get catalyst and VTK is to use the ParaView Superbuild.
 This will also enable easy live viewing from Catalyst in ParaView.